 Patience is Key.

 If you hear baby earlier than your ideal wake-up time.
 Wait.
 Be Patient and give yourself a few minutes before responding.
-She is learning new sleep skill and might actually put herself back to sleep.
+She is learning new sleep skills and might actually put herself back to sleep.

 Also, if you immediately respond, you may be rewarding the wake-up.
 For example, if your child really loves to nurse and nursing has been a big part of their sleep associations, they could be waking up prematurely because they’re really looking forward to that experience.